Super Street Fighter II Turbo: Home versions

-Direct Ports
+Direct ports

 3DO Interactive Multiplayer

 The 3DO port was released on November 13, 1994 in Japan, with subsequent releases in North America and Europe during the same year.
 While the graphics are more accurately reproduced compared to the previous console ports for 16-bit platforms, the game doesn't support parallax scrolling and is missing animations on characters.
 Also, the Super versions of characters are not present.

-The reports of juddery ingame action from CD is false and has never been reported since decades.
-The CD does not impact gameplay.
+While often claimed to suffer from poor, stuttery performance, due to CDs of the time often having such issues, modern testing disputes these claims, and verifiable reports from the time are rare, if any exist at all.

 The soundtrack features the same remixed music from the FM Towns version of Super Street Fighter II (with a few additional remixes specific to Super Turbo).
 This port also features "CPS1 Chains", a feature that only existed in the arcade versions up until Hyper Fighting.

 MS-DOS and Amiga

 The MS-DOS version, developed by Eurocom and published by GameTek, was released in May 1995 in North America and Europe.
 There are secret commands to use each character's original color scheme or attacks that were removed from the 3DO version due to memory constraints.
 The option menus have custom settings (such as enabling and disabling parallax scrolling) that allows the game to be played with low hardware specifications.
 The biggest change is the game's resolution; the game is played with a resolution of 320×200 on AT/PC-compatible machines and, since the graphic data is ported straight from the arcade version, all of the characters appear large due to the narrow screen size.
 Because of this, the distance between both fighters at the beginning of a match is slightly narrower than in the arcade version.
 There were many glitches in the initial shipments of the DOS port, such as characters landing and recovering normally after being knocked out with a basic attack in mid-air.
 A patch file was distributed that corrected these glitches, which were later fixed in version 1.5 of the retail release.
 A patch file for version 1.6 was released as well.
 The music was remixed, although the arrangements are different from the ones used in the 3DO soundtrack.

 The Amiga port was also released by Gametek (and ported by Human Soft) in 1996, which is graphically very close to the original arcade version and features a remixed soundtrack, but suffers from jerky animation and other shortcomings when played on an unexpanded machine.